Beyond Just Updates: How Internal Communications Builds Culture, Curiosity, and Accountability

 • Listen with intention.

 Feedback shouldn’t be a one-time survey.
-Make space for real conversations - through in-person catch-up sessions, town halls, regular check-ins, anonymous channels, or open-door policies.
+Make space for real conversations - through in-person chat sessions, town halls, regular check-ins, anonymous channels, or open-door policies.
 Listening shows that you value your team’s ideas and experiences.

 • Celebrate wins.